millipedes/C-Netpbm-Function-Grapher/README.md

   FUNCS // Necessary Tag
     /**
      * In this block any number of functions can be specified.
-     * The valid operators are +,-,*,/
+     * The valid operators are +, -, *, /, sin, cos, tan, arcsin, arccos,
-     * The variable is whatever the user specifies so long as it contains
+       arctan, log (log is only base 2 at the moment)
-     * english Latin characters or `_`'s
+     * The variable is whatever (minus functions above) the user specifies so
-     */
+     * long as it contains english Latin characters or `_`'s */
     (x - 1)^2 + 1
     (x + 1)^3 - 1